Meet the celebrities taking part

 Ex-Arsenal and England Captain Tony Adams, cycling royalty Dame Laura Kenny, and award-winning actors Cynthia Erivo and James Norton will be at the Start Line.

 The list of famous faces set to line up at this year’s TCS London Marathon is stacked with sporting pedigree, acting royalty and musical powerhouses.
+They will join more than 59,000 participants on the Start Line in April.

 Please find below a definitive guide to all the celebrities running this year’s 2026 TCS London Marathon.